GoogleCloudPlatform/apigee-samples/cloud-functions/README.md

 ## Option 2: Manual steps in your own Terminal

-You will need to open a Linux-like terminal (CloudShell's Debian variant works;
+You will need to open a Linux-like terminal in order to follow these steps.
+The Debian variant in [Google Cloud Shell](https://shell.cloud.google.com/) works;
-MacOS works; sorry, Powershell does not) in order to follow these steps.
+MacOS works; sorry, Powershell does not.
 This sample demonstrates how to connect to a Cloud Function from an Apigee Proxy.

 Make sure the following tools are available in your terminal's PATH
     *[gcloud SDK](https://cloud.google.com/sdk/docs/install)